 If you are using a variety of social networks to gain followers and improve your online presence, then it can be tempting to just use the same content across all platforms.
 But each of these social networks have their own differences and unique aspects that you might not be taking advantage of if you just use a uniform format for content creation.

 For example, Instagram specializes on the use of images and videos to promote or convey messages.
-They also use a uniform size across all the media that they host, so you should make sure that your images and videos adhere to the pixel limitations that Instagram has set.
+They also use a uniform size across all the media that they host, so you should make sure that your images and videos adhere to the pixel limitations that Instagram has set (Especially the recommended dimension of an Instagram story).
 Another example is the way Twitter only allows a limited number of character count for each post.
 Sure, you can chop your article piece by piece just to be able to publish it on Twitter, but you have to think about how your audience might take it.

 Schedule Content at the Right Times